jamesone/community-social-media-server/README.md

 # community-social-media-server
 Users report locations for certain things.
 E.g a medical emergency or a traffic jam!

-This is the backend for the community-social-media-app:

-https://github.com/jamesone/community-social-media-app
+The app is in the following repo: https://github.com/jamesone/community-social-media-app

 #About